mattconway1984/zSys/README.md

 > There are currently no installation instructions, simply clone the git repo and have a browse around.

+## Usage

+> Once the zSys repo has been cloned, the build environment must be setup.
+> Run `source buildsys/common/env.sh <TARGET> <DISTRIBUTION>` to setup the build environment
+> for example, to setup the `native-unittest` environment set target to `native` and distribution to `unittest`

+NOTE: There only exists the native-unittest environment.

 ## More information

 This would specify more useful stuff